vdaas/web/content/docs/tutorial/get-started.md

          enabled: true
          # TODO: Set your ingress host.
          host: localhost
-         # TODO: Set annotations which you have to set for your k8s cluster.
+         # TODO: Set annotations which you have to set for your Ingress resource.
          annotations:
            ...
    ```